-We’re a specialist creative industry institute and we’re home to the very best technology, studios and equipment, industry-connected tutors and over 1600 passionate and committed students.
+We’re a specialist creative industry institute part of Nottingham Trent University and our Creative Quarter campus is home to the very best technology, studios and equipment, industry-connected tutors and over 2000 passionate and committed students.
 Our graduates go on to careers in music, gaming, TV, film, live events, graphic design and many more.

-At Confetti, we offer courses at varying levels to suit a range of academic abilities, but what unites all our students and tutors is a passion for creative technology.
+At Confetti, we offer courses at varying levels to suit a range of academic abilities, but what unites all our students and tutors is their passion for creative technology.
 We then use our skills, experience and industry links to help turn that passion into real job options.
-Find out more by discovering our range of college courses, foundation degrees, three year honours degrees and postgraduate degrees or coming along to an open day.
+Find out more by discovering our range of college courses, foundation and three-year honours degrees, and postgraduate degrees or coming along to an open day.

 At Confetti our aim is to make sure you receive the best, the most relevant & the most inspiring creative industry education & training.
 Our mission is to help turn your dream jobs into real jobs.